-To be classed as a sophomore, a student must have earned at least thirty semester hours of credit.
+Students are classified as sophomores after they have successfully completed at least thirty semester hours of credit.
 Courses numbered 200-299 are primarily for sophomores.

-To be classed as a junior, a student must have earned at least sixty semester hours of credit.
-Courses numbered 300-499 are primarily for juniors and seniors.
+Students are classified as juniors after they have successfully completed at least sixty semester hours of credit.
+Courses numbered 300-399 are primarily for juniors.

-The term upperclassmen as used in this catalogue means sophomores, juniors, and seniors.
+The term upper-classmen as used in this catalogue refers to sophomores, juniors, and seniors.

 Courses numbered 500 and above are for graduate students only and cannot be counted toward undergraduate degree credit.

 During a regular semester, an undergraduate student enrolled in at least twelve semester hours is considered full-time.
 During a summer session, a student enrolled in six or more hours is considered full-time.
 Exceptions to this policy are the following: (1) student teaching, when this is the only course needed and when the course carries less than twelve hours credit; (2) a student enrolled in an internship course.

 Interim (mini) courses (taught between semesters) are associated with the next upcoming semester.

 Veterans attending the University under the G.I.
 Bill must maintain full-time status in any semester to be eligible for full benefits.